JonasJorgensen4/Joans-Creature-Overhaul-mod/README.md

 Epics can spawn in herds.

-# DM JonasJorgensen#9156 for questions
+# DM JonasJorgensen#9156 for questions, feedback or bug reports.